-Events in the Azure AD Audit report are retained for 180 days.
+Events in the Azure AD audit report are retained for 180 days.

-Virtual Machine logs using Azure Diagnostics
+Virtual machine logs that use Azure Diagnostics

-This information can be used to monitor individual requests and to diagnose issues with a storage service.
+You can use this information to monitor individual requests and to diagnose issues with a storage service.
 Requests are logged on a best-effort basis.
 Log entries are created only if there are requests made against the service endpoint.
-For example, if a storage account has activity in its Blob endpoint but not in its Table or Queue endpoints, only logs pertaining to the Blob service is created.
+For example, if a storage account has activity in its blob endpoint but not in its table or queue endpoints, only logs that pertain to the Blob storage service are created.

 |Successful requests||Successful requests|

-|Failed requests, including timeout, throttling, network, authorization, and other errors||Requests using a Shared Access Signature (SAS), including failed and successful requests|
+|Failed requests, including timeout, throttling, network, authorization, and other errors||Requests using a shared access signature, including failed and successful requests|

-|Requests using a Shared Access Signature (SAS), including failed and successful requests||Time out errors for both client and server|
+|Requests using a shared access signature, including failed and successful requests||Time-out errors for both client and server|

-|Requests to analytics data||Failed GET requests with error code 304 (Not Modified)|
+|Requests to analytics data||Failed GET requests with error code 304 (not modified)|

 |Requests made by Storage Analytics itself, such as log creation or deletion, are not logged.
-A full list of the logged data is documented in the Storage Analytics Logged Operations and Status Messages and Storage Analytics Log Format topics.||All other failed anonymous requests are not logged.
-A full list of the logged data is documented in the Storage Analytics Logged Operations and Status Messages and Storage Analytics Log Format.|
+A full list of the logged data is documented in Storage Analytics logged operations and status messages and Storage Analytics log format.||All other failed anonymous requests are not logged.
+A full list of the logged data is documented in Storage Analytics logged operations and status messages and Storage Analytics log format.|

 Azure networking logs